What is Content Marketing & How to Make it Work for your Business

 This content is created and marketed to attract a specific audience to convert them for profit.
 Content marketing strategies consist of planning, designing, publishing, and finally, distributing content for the audience.
 It is done for the following purposes –

-- To retarget customers who have shown interest in the past.
+- Retarget customers who have shown interest in the past.

 Content Marketing Meaning for your business